dostert01/Level2/README.md

 - Formatted and filtered **Logging** to any destination.
 Currently implemented are logging destinations for `stdout`, `stderr`, `file` and `syslog`.
 See [here](./framework/src/logger/README.md) for details.

-- **Application Context** covers thread save access to environmental information about the application and the main configuration of the application as such.
+- **Application Context** covers thread safe access to environmental information about the application and the main configuration of the application as such.
 Modules of the application (currently the listeners) can be bootstrapped using the `ApplicationContext`.

 ## How to build it